Is Google Analytics Legal in Norway? Cookie Consent, the New Law, and What Changed

 Does GDPR apply in Norway?

 Yes.
-Norway is not an EU member but is an EEA (European Economic Area) member.
+Norway isn't an EU member but is an EEA (European Economic Area) member.
 GDPR was incorporated into the EEA Agreement on July 6, 2018 and is implemented through Norway's Personal Data Act.
 Datatilsynet sits on the EDPB but without voting rights.
 For day-to-day compliance, including cookie consent, Norway is treated identically to EU member states.

 What are the fines for cookie violations in Norway?